Articles and Guides/ Latest Posts

 Who should avoid lectins?

-You should consider removing lectins from your diet for a while to understand if and how they affect you, especially if:
+You should consider removing lectins from your diet for a while to understand if and how they affect you, especially if you experience any of the below health conditions:

 • you have an autoimmune disease